7 Fantastic Homegrown Brands To Scour For Their Range Of Gorgeous Sarees

 Skim Through Their Insta Feed | https://www.instagram.com/chakoriethnic/

-Karustuti is reviving the handlooms of West Bengal while nurturing productivity of the local weavers.
-Shop from their cotton collection which is perfect for the summer, Linen sarees to spruce up your style, Tussar Silk for the festivities and muslin dupattas which are gonna be your saviour for the scorching heat.
+Karustuti is reviving the handlooms of West Bengal while nurturing the productivity of local weavers.
+Shop from their cotton collection, which is perfect for summers.
+The collection here includes linen sarees to spruce up your style, tussar silk for the festivities and muslin dupattas which are gonna be your saviour for the scorching heat.

 Price | Rs 1,600 Onwards